 (3) My childhood took place in a small southern village, at the edge of which there is a pond.
 I was the third of four children born from the pious wife of a shepherd who also cultivated the land.
 Before me I had a brother and a sister, and behind me came another brother.
 To date, my father and my sister left the world; I still have my mother and my brothers.
 My mother gave birth to me in a small town nearby, the fifteenth day of the last month, and brought me back to the village where I grew up in the middle of animals.
 In the Scripture, it is represented by a manger (by the crib), because it is truly in the presence of animals that I woke up as I arrived in the living world.

 (4) But nobody could know that this little blond hair child who had just been born was the one who would lead the creature through the whole truth, otherwise, long ago someone would have broken my bones.
-Nevertheless nothing distinguished me from the other children, if it is not this great curiosity which I had for nature which guided all my steps.
-I was amazed by all that I saw.
+Nevertheless nothing distinguished me from the other children, if not this great curiosity which I had for nature which guided all my steps.
+I was amazed by everything that I saw.
 Nature was the passion of my childhood and the unwavering foundations of my existence, because all the animals taught me something separately.
 I also saw that they occupied all the spaces and they obeyed the rules which were within them and which allowed them to evolve with ease and favour in the natural environment where they came from.
-Moreover, the hailstorms, brambles, thorns, stinging nettles and other injuries, as well as the venomous animals, the poisonous mushrooms, the diseases, the faults, the bad appreciations, and the daily efforts which each had to produce to find its livelihood, taught me early on what was the adversity that an animal had to overcome daily in order to draw pleasure from existence.
+Moreover, the hailstorms, brambles, thorns, stinging nettles and other injuries, as well as the venomous animals, the poisonous mushrooms, the diseases, the errors, the bad judgments, and the daily efforts that each had to produce to find its livelihood, taught me early on what was the adversity that an animal had to overcome daily in order to draw pleasure from existence.

 (5) As soon as I could hear it, I was taught that God created all things, and that he rewarded or punished depending on whether we behaved well or bad.
 Already, I loved and feared the Almighty, as I loved and feared my father.
 So, my parents authorized me to come and go in the countryside and the village quite freely.
 They left me free as a bird, all the more gladly as everything was peaceful and quiet in this village.
 The discussions were always cordial between the inhabitants, and the disputes always ended by agreements.
 The malicious gossip was not on the lips.
 Nobody ignored others.
 Everyone knew each other, helped each other and shared their opinions and their knowledge.
 It was fraternity.